Policies & Procedures

 Cancellations should be made at least 48 hours in advance.
 Failure to do so may prevent the group from further use of meeting rooms.

 Groups may arrange tables and chairs as desired in the meeting room with the requirement that they be returned to their original arrangement.
 Reservation requests should include adequate time before the meeting commences and after the meeting is finished, for room setup and breakdown.
 All meeting rooms must be left in a clean and orderly condition.
 Failure to do so may affect future bookings.
 Groups must assume all responsibility for damage to library facilities and equipment, and the library is not responsible for supplies, equipment, or other items owned by the community groups and used by them in the library.
 The library does provide some A/V equipment, provided the applicant requests use of these items at least 48 hours prior to use.

 Meeting rooms are arranged conference style only; no furniture may be added to the meeting room.

 Currently, however, it is an unregulated medium.
 As such, it offers access to a wealth of material that is personally, professionally, and culturally enriching to individuals of all ages, but it also enables access to some material that may be offensive, disturbing, and/or illegal.

-Library staff will identify specific starting points for searches on the library’s home page and the library’s kids’ page, which are appropriate to the Library’s mission and service roles.
+Library staff will identify specific starting points for searches on the Library’s home page and the Library’s kids’ page, which are appropriate to the Library’s mission and service roles.
 Still, individual users must accept personal responsibility for determining the suitability and appropriateness of information obtained through the Internet.